aayn-a/Exploratory-Analysis-of-Data-from-NFL-Games/README.md

    ```

 2. **Run the analysis**
-   Open `analysis.ipynb` in Jupyter Notebook or VS Code and run the cells sequentially.
+   Open `homefieldadvantage.ipynb` in Jupyter Notebook or VS Code and run the cells sequentially.

 ## Notebooks

-- `analysis.ipynb`: Main notebook containing all data analysis, visualizations, and statistical tests.
+- `homefieldadvantage.ipynb`: Main notebook containing all data analysis, visualizations, and statistical tests.

 ## Example Analyses